Ladhi-Kahlon/555IntermediateModernWeb/Labs/Ch05-RWD/bootstrap/1layout/README.md

-# Chapter n: More on Styling
+# Chapter 5: Responsive Styling with Bootstrap

 ## Objectives
 * Use Grid System to lay out the content that fluidly resizes on all the
 * devices.